polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 - You do not overwhelm your reader with a wall of text.

-- Avoid losing the reader while they read your document.
+- You avoid losing the reader while they read your document.

 The first paragraph should try to be a brief summary of your document, this should allow the user to quickly read through it, determine what the document covers, and if this is relevant to what they